tjheslin1/sunday-arcana-recruitment/doc.md

 <div style='margin-top:200px'></div>

-> #### Warrior Example: _Amafey_
+> #### Warrior Example: _Amafrey_
-> Amafey starts with the statistic of a Hobgoblin.
+> Amafrey starts with the statistic of a Hobgoblin.
 Her statistics re-rolled to: 9,13,9,18,9,9.
 > She is a Humanoid (Human), neutral good.
 >
 > She gains proficiency in Constitution saving throws, Athletics and Nature, all armour as well as simple and martial weapons.
 >
-> Amafey chooses the Defender as her Martial Role.
+> Amafrey chooses the Defender as her Martial Role.

 <div style='overflow: hidden; position: absolute; bottom:10px; right:50px; width:250px'>
 <img